orbitalchicken/Roadmap/Postponed.md

 	ubiquity-slideshow: In the “Install Software” slide of the installation slideshow, it shows Picasa under “Features software”, but Google dropped Picasa for Linux a little over a year ago
 	mintdrivers: broadcom wireless chipset is recognize well, but I can’t choose the upper button (it always go back to “do not use this device”) http://www.imagebanana.com/view/jx2lm7vz/drivermanager.jpg apps/drivers: im-config should not be installed by default (agreed, but it's needed by language-selector-gnome, we'll replace both in Mint 17)
+	Shutdown sequence in live-session is all black
+	mdm: Cant set login screen time to 24hr (changing the option doesnt work)
+	mdm: stopping the MDM service prevents access to the TTYs.
+Using Ctrl+Alt+F2 only works when MDM is running.
+Thus, there’s no way to run anything in a TTY unless the X server is running.
+	Can’t play TS video files

 Cinnammon
 ---------